-- When an image is added to their database it checks Google Images and TinEye to see if the image has appeared online before, scans image for EXIF data, and run it through the image forensics tool Izitru to see if the image has been altered.
-THe image is then dis-played where the user can review the checks. - Open source
+Verified Pixel, currently in • When an image is added to their database it checks Google Images and TinEye to see if the image has beta, is used for automating appeared online before, scans image for EXIF data, and run it through the image forensics tool Izitru to image verification. see if the image has been altered.
+THe image is then dis-played where the user can review the checks.
+Open source